Jinqimen Nuclear Power Plant

 The Jinqimen Nuclear Power Plant is a nuclear reactor under construction in Fan'ao Town, Xiangshan, Ningbo, in the Zhejiang province of eastern China.
 It is planned to house 6 Hualong One pressurized water reactors.

 CNNC subsidiary CNNC Zhejiang Energy Co Ltd will be responsible for construction of the plant.

-The plant is expected to produce 55 terawatt-hours of electricity per year.
+When complete, the plant is expected to produce 55 terawatt-hours (6.3 gigawatt-years) of electricity per year.

 Construction

 Construction of the plant was authorized in December 2023 by the Chinese government, and site preparation began in February 2024.
+The first concrete for Unit 1 was poured on 10 August 2025, marking the start of construction.

+Phase II consists of unit 3 & 4, China's State Council approved the construction in August 2026.

 Reactor data

 The Jinqimen Nuclear Power Plant consists of 6 planned reactors.